Benchmarking Quantum Computers via Protocols, Comparing IBM's Heron vs IBM's Eagle: Introduction

 In this work, we present a benchmarking study conducted on two IBM's quantum computers: Heron-r2 chip and Eagle-r3 chip.
 These systems were specifically selected due to IBM's cost-effective pricing models and their provision of granular, qubit-specific control—distinct advantages over many other hardware vendors that are essential for executing our targeted benchmarking methodology.
 The Heron-r2 represents IBM's newer generation of superconducting quantum computers, designed with an expanded qubit count intended to improve performance and scalability.
 In contrast, the Eagle-r3 is from the older generation, with a smaller design that has fewer qubits.
 By attempting to benchmark both “new” and “old” generations side by side, this work provides a clearer picture of IBM’s hardware by assessing the quantumness of its machines.
 The necessity for robust hardware evaluation has been extensively discussed in recent literature, with various methodologies proposed to characterize quantum performance~\cite{Cross_2019, Emerson_2005, Erhard_2019, helsen2019newclassefficientrandomized}.
 Building upon this broader context, our work focuses specifically on protocol-level evaluation to provide a clearer picture of the quantum hardware.

-During the second and third quarter of 2025, IBM has improved their quantum computers, noting a significant difference between the old and the new versions of some of their chips.
+During the second and third quarters of 2025, IBM has improved its quantum computers, noting a significant difference between the old and the new versions of some of its chips.
 In this work we present a comparison between the older and the newer results obtained on Brisbane as can be seen in section \ref{sec:motivation_to_transmit}.
 For the sake of consistency in terminology we use the term Old Brisbane for results obtained before the beginning of August 2025 and Modified Brisbane for results obtained after that date.
-Notable, IBM did not officially declared any improvement in Brisbane on that date, our analysis indicated a significant performance improvement.
+Notably, IBM did not officially declare any improvement in Brisbane on that date, our analysis indicated a significant performance improvement.
 Hence we decided to make a temporal comparison to illustrate the change.